AjitRajendran/Salesforce-Metadata-Navigator/README.md

-# Salesforce Helper
+# Salesforce Metadata Navigator
 **The Productivity Power-House for Salesforce Admins and Architects.**

 ## 🚀 Mission
-Salesforce Helper was developed to eliminate the "administrative friction" inherent in managing complex Salesforce orgs.
+Salesforce Metadata Navigator was developed to eliminate the "administrative friction" inherent in managing complex Salesforce orgs.
 By bridging the gap between the standard Salesforce UI and the Tooling API, this extension empowers Admins to audit, debug, and navigate metadata with unprecedented speed.

 ## 🛠 Key Features